Pindrai: Transport

 It has newly built broad gauge railway station to connect with Jabalpur, Balaghat, Gondia and rest of station of country.
 By road it is 41 km away from Dist.
 Mandla, 15 km away from its Tehsil Nainpur, while it is 100 km from Jabalpur and 95 km from Seoni.
-Presently one can reach here by Bus from ISBT Jabalpur and also from Nainpur and Mandla.
+One can also reach here by Bus from ISBT Jabalpur and also from Nainpur and Mandla.

 Town amenity

 It has water supply system with sand filtration sub system and water storage on hill thus water supply is provided under gravitation while raw water from Thanwar river is pumped to the hill treatment plant.
 It has both closed and open drainage system.
 Effluent is discharged in soak pit system.
 It has bank, sub post office.
 It has street lights.
 It has primary health center and Medical Shops and Veterinary Hospital.
 It has senior secondary school which is the oldest of the schools of tehsil Nainpur.
 It has beautiful play ground on hill top.
 It has girls hostels.
 It has hall for public and official use of town authority.